anerv/dk_bicycle_network/docs/low-traffic-stress-criteria.md

-# Low Traffic Stress Classification of the Danish Road Network
+# Level of Traffic Stress Classification of the Danish Road Network

-The oad network is classified into four different levels of 'traffic stress' (LTS), as conceptualized by e.g. [Mekuria et al 2021](https://transweb.sjsu.edu/research/Low-Stress-Bicycling-and-Network-Connectivity) and [Furth et al 2016](https://journals.sagepub.com/doi/10.3141/2587-06).
+The road network is classified into four different 'Levels of Traffic stress' (LTS), as conceptualized by e.g. [Mekuria et al 2021](https://transweb.sjsu.edu/research/Low-Stress-Bicycling-and-Network-Connectivity) and [Furth et al 2016](https://journals.sagepub.com/doi/10.3141/2587-06).
 Many of the criteria being used in the original LTS classifications make use of data that often are not available such as traffic counts, width of bicycle infrastructure, or the presence of on-street parking.

 The LTS simplification used here is inspired by the adaptiation of LTS criteria for OpenStreetMap data by [Wasserman et al 2019](https://journals.sagepub.com/doi/full/10.1177/0361198119836772), but simplified and adapted to the Danish context.